robbevp/postcss-multiple-tailwind/README.md

 @tailwind utilities;
 ```

-Postcss-multiple-tailwindcss will insert tailwindcss into the postcss process with the `tailwind.config.js` in the same folder as the input file.
+Postcss-multiple-tailwind will insert tailwindcss into the postcss process with the `tailwind.config.js` in the same folder as the input file.

 You can also provide a different filename: